NatashaMundada/NatashaMundada/README.md

 # **Work Experience** 💻

+### **Graduate Teaching Assistant at Northeastern University** 👩‍💻 (January 2023 - Present)
+* Assisting professors Ferdinand Vesely and Ji-Yong Shin for the course CS 3650 :- Computer Systems. (https://course.ccs.neu.edu/cs3650sp23/)

-### **Graduate Teaching Assistant at Northeastern University** 👩‍💻 (September 2022 - Present)
+### **Graduate Teaching Assistant at Northeastern University** 👩‍💻 (September 2022 - December 2022)
-* Assisting professor Eli Barzilay for the course CS 4400/ 5400:- Programming Languages.
+* Assisted professor Eli Barzilay for the course CS 4400/ 5400:- Programming Languages. (https://pl.barzilay.org)
 * This course involves working with Racket and understanding the different aspects related to the development of a programming language.
-* As a graduate teaching assistant, I'm responsible for conducting office hours to resolve doubts and grade assignments of a 80+ students class.
+* As a graduate teaching assistant, I was responsible for conducting office hours to resolve doubts and grade assignments of a 80+ students class.
 * Skills:- Racket, Programming Language, Compiler.

 ### **System Software Engineer at NVIDIA Graphics Pvt.
 Ltd.** 👩‍💻 (August 2020 - August 2022)